New Orleans & Metairie Workers Comp Insurance

 - Questions may arise as to whether the condition occurred while the employee was at work, and if it was the employment’s fault.
 This definition covers many common workplace injuries.

 - Some employers are not required to carry worker’s compensation.
-Please consult our Commercial Insurance Department for the requirements of the State of Louisiana.
+Please consult our Commercial Insurance Department for the requirements in the State of Louisiana.

 - All reasonable and necessary medical care.
 This includes everything necessary to treat the effects of the injury.
 There is no deductible or dollar limit for the covered treatment.